-Title: M/506/1816 Prepare text from shorthand Level: 2 Credit Value: 6 GLH: 46 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to use shorthand to create text 1.1 Explain the importance of confirming the purpose of the text and intended audience 1.2 Describe techniques that may be used when taking shorthand notes 1.3 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, and inaccurate content 1.4 Explain how technology features can help to create, format and check the accuracy of text 1.5 Describe ways of checking produced texts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and confidentiality of information 2.
+Title: M/506/1816 Prepare text from shorthand Level: 2 Credit Value: 6 GLH: 46 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to use shorthand to create text 1.1 Explain the importance of confirming the purpose of the text and intended audience 1.2 Describe techniques that may be used when taking shorthand notes 1.3 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, andinaccurate content 1.4 Explain how technology features can help to create, format and check the accuracy of text 1.5 Describe ways of checking producedtexts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and confidentiality of information 2.
 Be able to use shorthand to prepare text 2.1 Agree the purpose, format and deadlines for texts 2.2 Take dictation using shorthand at the speed required by the organisation 2.3 Input and format text from shorthand notes 2.4 Check that text is accurate and the meaning is clear and correct 2.5 Store texts and original notes safely and securely following organisational procedures 2.6 Present texts in the required formats and within the agreed timescales

 Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to prepare text from shorthand.
 Upon completion of this unit, learners will be able to use shorthand to prepare text.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAD311 Prepare text from shorthand Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAD311 Prepare text from shorthand Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: T/506/1817 Prepare text from recorded audio instruction Level: 2 Credit Value: 4 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the preparation of text from recorded notes 1.1 Explain the importance of confirming the purpose of the text and intended audience 1.2 Describe the main features of the different types of technology that can be used for playing back recordings 1.3 Explain how different speaking styles of those giving dictation can affect outputs 1.4 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, and inaccurate content 1.5 Describe ways of checking produced texts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and Be able to prepare text from recorded notes confidentiality of information 2.1 Agree the purpose, format and deadlines for texts 2.2 Input and format text from audio recording 2.3 Check that text is accurate and the meaning is clear and correct 2.4 Store texts and original recordings safely and securely following organisational procedures 2.5 Present texts in the required formats and within the agreed timescales
+Title: T/506/1817 Prepare text from recordedaudio instruction Level: 2 Credit Value: 4 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the preparation of text from recorded notes 1.1 Explain the importance of confirming the purpose of the textand intended audience 1.2 Describe the main features of the different types of technology thatcan be used for playing back recordings 1.3 Explain how different speaking stylesof those giving dictation can affect outputs 1.4 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, and inaccurate content 1.5 Describe ways of checking produced texts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and confidentiality of information Be able to prepare text from recorded notes 2.1 Agree the purpose, format and deadlines for texts 2.2 Input and format text from audio recording 2.3 Check that text is accurate and the meaning is clear and correct 2.4 Store texts and original recordings safely and securely following organisational procedures 2.5 Present texts in the required formats and within the agreed timescales

 Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to prepare text from recorded audio instruction.
-Upon completion of this unit, learners will be able to prepare text from recorded notes.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAD312 Prepare text from recorded audio instruction Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Upon completion of this unit, learners will be ableto prepare text from recorded notes.
+Details of the relationship of the Business & Administration (2013) National unitand relevant national Occupational Standards: occupational standards CFABAD312 Prepare text from recorded audio instruction Assessment requirements specified Skills CFA Assessment Strategy bya sector or regulatory body (if Competence units (S/NVQ) appropriate)